 Coaching is not therapy.
 My role as a coach is not to listen to what my coachee has to say and then feel sorry for him or her.
-A coach that helps you transform your life for the better doesn’t do that for you.
+A coach that helps you transform your life for the better does not serve as a therapist.
 A coach will help you discover how to solve your problems with your own eyes, your own feelings, your own actions.
 I have learned that in coaching, advice is useless.
 It is up to a coachee to give his or her coach permission to share his or her resources with her.
-It is not the coach’s job to intrude with her vision but rather to focus on the coachee’s agenda and lead her to her full potential.
+It is not the coach’s job to intrude with her vision but rather to focus on the coachee’s agenda and lead him or her to their full potential.

 Coaching is about facilitating positive changes in the other person.
-My coaching style is to help my coachee move forward, not to be there for her as a crutch.
-I’m a love coach.
+My coaching style is to help my coachee move forward, not serve as a crutch.
+I’m an “achieve results through love” coach.
 The good in everything comes down to love; when we say God, good, love, happiness, freedom, those are all the same words.
-Through the answers to my questions and what the coachee says or doesn’t say – and through the coachee granting me the permission to do so – I will show her that happiness is within her and she can bring it out.
+Through the answers to my questions and what the coachee says or doesn’t say – and through the coachee granting me the permission to do so – I will show her that happiness is within her and she can bring it out, with love.
+Results come from first clearing the blocks to love, so results can come through being in a state of love.

 But to bring that happiness out, there is some work to be done by the coachee.
 She must let go of her past; she has to release her past so that nothing bothers her.
 My intention is to bring my coachee to a place where she becomes hootless, where nothing and no one ever bothers her.